 Aaron participates on boards for passions ranging from food security -to- climate change -to- social justice.

 A complete list of Aaron’s Professional Experience

-Underpinning man’s ability to do more than survive, but grow, learn and thrive – our most profound genius of community, society and culture are directly correlated to an ability to source sustenance to growing populations.
-Now, overfed yet increasingly hungry & malnourished, the past 40 years have forced consumers of the Western diet fatter, chronically more ill, and disconnected enough to their food-system that most have lost perspective to the primary purpose of the food we eat.
-As the World teeters on the cusp of a Malthusian catastrophe unlike no other, for the first time in history to realize resources and unbridled growth are increasingly finite, more mouths turn to conventional practice for nourishment, and instead receive food-systems taxing to soil, body & environment rife with backlash.
+Underpinning man’s ability to do more than survive, but to grow, learn and thrive – our most profound genius of community, society and culture are directly correlated to an ability to source sustenance to growing populations.
+Now, overfed yet increasingly hungry and malnourished, the past 50 years of cheap food production has forced consumers of the Western diet fatter, chronically more ill, and disconnected enough to their food-system that most have lost perspective to the primary purpose of the food we eat.
+As the World teeters on the cusp of a Malthusian catastrophe unlike no other, for the first time in history we realize resources and unbridled growth are increasingly finite, more mouths have turned to conventional practice for nourishment and instead receive food-systems taxing to soil, body and environment – proving rife with backlash.

 As a primary motivation of food system reform, the adage ‘you are what we eat’ is increasingly apropos for a modern consumer.
 On our shared and shrinking planet current food production is supremely taxing not just on our bodies, but to our soils, the air, sweet & salt waters, biodiversity, and the environment as a whole.
 Furthermore, the impact of what’s eaten is no just felt by that individual; it’s felt now by the collective.
 By everyone and everything in an interconnected circular (one-shared-health) system.